William Carey University logo

 2009

-College of Osteopathic Medicine welcomed its first class.
+The College of Osteopathic Medicine opened (welcomed first class in 2010).

 2018